hasura/ndc-sqlserver/README.md

 default suggested port.

 #### Step 2.3: Provide the env vars for the connector

+> **Note:** The `CONNECTION_URI` is the connection string of the SQL Server database.
+You can find the documentation for ADO.NET SQL Server connection string formats [here](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/connection-string-syntax#sqlclient-connection-strings).

 | Name           | Description                                      | Required | Default |
 |----------------|--------------------------------------------------|----------|---------|